nathanstuart01/coding_assessment/Deployment_Instructions.md

 To make the data available for use by the app, do the following:

-1.Rename the unzipped `title.basics.tsv.gz` file to `basics_data.tsv`:
+1. Rename the unzipped `title.basics.tsv.gz` file to `basics_data.tsv`:

 `mv /path/to/file/title.basics.tsv.gz /path_to_file/basics_data.tsv.gz`

-2.Rename the unzipped `title.ratings.tsv.gz` file to `ratings_data.tsv`:
+2. Rename the unzipped `title.ratings.tsv.gz` file to `ratings_data.tsv`:

 `mv /path/to/file/title.basics.tsv.gz /path/to/file/ratings_data.tsv`

-3.Move the unzipped file `basics_data.tsv` to the root directory of this app:
+3. Move the unzipped file `basics_data.tsv` to the root directory of this app:

 `mv /path/to/file/basics_data.tsv /path/to/code/coding_assessment/basics_data.tsv`

-4.Move the unzipped file `ratings_data.tsv` to the root directory of this app:
+4. Move the unzipped file `ratings_data.tsv` to the root directory of this app:

 `mv /path/to/file/ratings_data.tsv /path/to/code/coding_assessment/ratings_data.tsv`